Szxro/General__Notes/Angular/Bases/notes.md

 */
 ```

-> The $event is you want to use it you have to put $ and after that event.
+> The event is you want to use it you have to put $ and after that event.

 - FormsModule